Page - Getting to Myoko Red Warehouse, Akakura Onsen

 Myoko Kogen Map

 The Myoko Resort Shuttle to Ikenotaira and Suginohara leaves from nearby the lodge as does the shuttle bus to Seki Onsen.
-Lodge shuttles (for RW guests only) to Madarao, Kurohime, the newly re-opened Arai and Seki Onsen are also possible dependent on numbers.
+Lodge shuttles (for RW guests only) to Madarao, Kurohime, the newly re-opening Arai and Seki Onsen are also possible dependent on numbers.

 Free supermarket shuttles run most days of the week depending upon demand.
 It’s about 10 minutes to the local supermarket in town and about 15 minutes to the larger Narus supermarket on Route 18.
 If you require anything urgently there’s a convenience store less than 2 minutes walk for all the basics you might need.